tm-craggs/city-notes/Year 1/Algorithms/Revision Notes/7 - The limits of algorithms.md

 - They are simple in structure (assignment of variables, selection of items, tour of a graph)
 - However, the number of candidate solutions is enormous.

-**NP** - The class of search problems for which constructing and checking a single possibility can be done in polynomial time.
+**NP** - Nondetermin

 - It is easy to show that each of the above problems is in NP.
-- For example, satisfiability is in NP because to construct a candiate
+- For example, satisfiability is in NP because to construct a candidate solution, we just guess boolean values for each of a the variables, and to check it we evaluate the boolean expression.
+- Both can be done in time proportional to the size of the expressions, (linear time) which is certainly polynomial.
+- Now every problem is in BP, but we don't know if the reverse is true.
+The question is.
+- P = NP or P ≠ NP
+- There are more problems outside of NP, but we know they are intractable.